-Objectives in scenarios range of finishing as a certain rank on the company list or transfer a certain number of cargo.
-These are then paired with time limits to ensure player focus does not move away from the primary objective.
-Said scenarios also offer an interesting mixture of fictional and real world locations.
+Objectives in these diverse scenarios range from reaching a certain rank on the competitor company list or transferring a certain number of cargo through your network.
+These are then paired with time limits to ensure player focus does not move away from the primary objective and provide a sense of urgency in meeting your objective.
+Said scenarios also offer an interesting mixture of fictional and real world locations to add another layer of variation to the transportation management formula.

 Within these settings players will need to outsmart the ruthless competitors as you compete for raw materials, people and other goods by being the primary supplier of these from one location to another.
-The path to this ideal world is a long one though with each scenario presenting a map scattered with industries, towns and smaller villagers.
+The path to this ideal transportation world is a long one though with each scenario presenting a map scattered with industries, towns and smaller villagers that need to be brought into your companies sphere of influence.

-Many of these start without links which is where the player must first focus by developing the necessary infrastructure (roads, rials, ports and airports) to support your future transport empire.
-Strategic players can also use this to their advantage with the flow of goods also impacting the growth of cities which in turn improved the number of passengers needing a robust people transport system.
+Many of these start without links which is where the player must first focus by developing the necessary infrastructure (roads, rails, ports and airports) to support your future transport empire.
+Strategic players can also use this to their advantage with the flow of goods also impacting the growth of cities which in turn improve the number of passengers needing a robust people transport system providing that second profitable layer beyond raw materials.

-- Another classic tycoon game from Chris Sawyer.
+- Another classic tycoon game from Chris Sawyer focused on your own transport empire.

-- Large number of varied scenarios with multiple difficulties.
+- Large number of varied scenarios with multiple difficulties to conquer.

 - Master various transport networks from trains to bus and airplanes.